Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

 # Reponse for this request  -
 # [StatusCode] -
-*  Here the sender get the code meesage deppends of the situations.For example if the reciever succesfully recived the message then the  sender get the status  - 200
+*  Here the sender gets the code message depending on the situations.
+For example, if the receiver successfully received the message then the  sender get the status  - 200

 # 2. [Post][Join][Data] -
-            Here when a node was added to the existing network ,then the new node will send it ip address and port number to the tracker server.Tracker will add the node details to the network list. sample message -
+            Here when a node was added to the existing network, then the new node will send its IP address and port number to the tracker server.
+Tracker will add the node details to the network list. sample message -
             {
                 "ipaddress" - "192.168.1.2",